pyeventsourcing/eventsourcing/docs/topics/domain.rst

 In this library, domain event objects are specialised into two different kinds: 'aggregate event' and 'snapshot'.

-The domain events that are triggered by an aggregate will be referred to as 'aggregate events'.
+The various types of domain events that are triggered by an aggregate are referred to as 'aggregate events'.
 The library's :class:`~eventsourcing.domain.AggregateEvent` class is defined as a subclass of the :class:`~eventsourcing.domain.DomainEvent` class.
 See the :ref:`Aggregate events <Aggregate events>` section below for more information about aggregate events.
 The state of an aggregate at a particular point in its evolution can be recorded as a 'snapshot'.
 This library's :class:`~eventsourcing.domain.Snapshot` class is also defined as a subclass of the :class:`~eventsourcing.domain.DomainEvent` class.
 See the :ref:`Snapshots <Snapshots>` section for more information about snapshots.

 .. _Aggregate events:

 Aggregate events
 ----------------

-Aggregate event objects represent original decisions by a domain model that advance the state of an application.
+Aggregate events represent original decisions by a domain model that advance the state of an application.
 The library's :class:`~eventsourcing.domain.AggregateEvent` class is defined as a subclass of :class:`~eventsourcing.domain.DomainEvent`.
 It can be used to define domain-specific aggregate event objects in your domain model.
 Aggregate